 Integral to the LoopWorks business model is community self-determination.
 LoopWorks will be owned and controlled by members through their elected representatives while providing transparency, accountability and social responsibility.
 Democratic decision-making processes ensure bottom-up, community-led solutions that emphasize community benefit over private gain.
 LoopWorks believes that people and places thrive when democratic communities determine their own social, cultural, and economic needs and solutions.

-Bylaws under which LoopWorks will operate provide for democratic involvement of stakeholders and equitable operation of the business.
+Bylaws governing LoopWorks result in a Democratic Public Ownership model that provides for democratic involvement of stakeholders and equitable operation of the business.
 We want to spread power by using a decentralized structure where Members guide our activities.
 We prioritize decentralized governance because it builds people power, creates resiliency, and fosters a strong sense of ownership which activates people to build and steward our commons for the long-term.
 The activities of LoopWorks will therefore be spread out among small groups, grassroots teams, or committees that will be accountable to the whole.
 As a guide, we will use “Reinventing Organizations” by Frederic Laloux which presents examples of decentralized organizations.

 Our commitment to community control of commonly-used infrastructure requires: